karolvargas/karolvargas2/src/pages/SeniorThesisPDF/index.md

 the country is the same.
 We can also see what type of shipping methods would be possible from these two locations.

-Figure 2.2: ”Example of a database in MYSQL which stores different datatype- s/citeVeikkolainen”.

 So if the shipping is domestic then we can automatically tell the program that the only two options are Trucking or Air Freight.
 Trucking once again is using a big